AMonninger/REMARK-ECB/README.md

-### A template repository for creating a REMARK.
+## A template repository for creating a REMARK.

 A REMARK (R[eplications/eproductions] and Explorations Made using ARK) is a self-contained and complete projects written using the Econ-ARK.
 REMARKs should be `nbreproduce` compatible and reproducible across platforms.

-The base structure of REMARK could look like something
+The base structure of REMARK should look like
 ```
 - reproduce.sh / a bash script (required)
 - versioned locked requirements.txt (required)